Radhika-2002/VerveBridge_Project2/README.md

 4. Configure MongoDB database connection.
 5. Customize the project to fit your specific requirements.
 6. Run the project locally using `npm run dev` for frontend and `npm start` for backend.

-For detailed instructions on setting up and running the project, refer to the project documentation.